atedja/thinschema/README.md

 Copyright (C) 2013, Albert Tedja.

 Database migration has always been a pain-staking process.
 Keeping track and managing migration is even more so, especially when you have released so many different database version on your Android app.
 This library is provided to make it easier to migrate and manage your database schemas.
-The schema is written in JSON format.
+The schema can be written in JSON format.
+There will be support for other formats (YAML and XML) in the future.

 ## Why?